jamieleesounds/UnityAudioScripts/README.md

 # **Welcome\!**

 This is a documentation for my custom audio scripts for Unity’s native audio system.
 If you have any questions, reach out to jamieleesounds@gmail.com.
-Download the scripts **[here](https://github.com/PlumJam67/UnityAudioScripts.git)**.
 Download the pdf document for instruction with photos.
+Feel free to use the scripts for your personal project, but you're not allowed to use these in any commercial projects.
+If you end up publishing your project, please credit Jamie Lee with this github page URL.
+Thank you!

 ## **Overview**